johnp0704/Programmable-Guitar-Pedal/README.md

 Code to test the functionality and communication of the ADC and DAC with the Arduino

 ### Audio_Passthrough_V1
 Code to directly passthrough audio from the guitar through the arduino and to the amp without affecting the signal.
 Does not utilize the ADC and DAC.
+Used for testing the processing circuit before implementing the ADC and DAC.

 ### Audio_Passthrough_V2
 Code to directly passthrough audio from the guitar through the arduino and to the amp without affecting the signal.
 Utilizes the ADC and DAC.